AHO Logo

 Expanding the role of the instrument

 The traditional role of the musical instrument is to be the working tool of the professional musician.
 On the instrument the musician performs music for the audience to listen to.
-In this paper we present an interactive installation, where we expand the role of the instrument to motivate musicking and co-creation between diverse users.
-We have made an open installation, where users can perform a variety of actions in several situations.
+In this paper we present an interactive installation, where we expand the role of the instrument to motivate musicking and co-creation between diverse users...
 Read »

 Article